 I decided to try and see for myself.

 I began with something simple, something I already do.
 My morning walk.
 I started by pausing for a moment before setting off – to take note of what was all around me, to really feel the earth beneath my feet, to thank the earth for her many gifts.
 What if I took my first few steps with love – love and reverence directed towards the earth herself?

 What if my walk was like a prayer for healing, for healing of the broken relationship between earth and us humans?

 Walking this way has made a difference to me.
 This simple practice puts me in touch with the earth every day, deepening and strengthening my connection with her.

 My whole walk isn’t this mindful – I also like to stretch my legs, walk quickly, daydream, walk backwards, sing while I walk, or just feel good about moving physically.
 But now and again throughout my walk, I stop – take pause, take note, remember who I am walking on, take one more step with love.

-Spiritual leader Thich Naht Hahn (93 years young) practices walking meditation.
-He writes, “With each step the earth heals us, and with each step we heal the earth.”
+Spiritual leader Thich Naht Hahn (who died Jan.
+22/22 at age 95) practiced walking meditation.
+He wrote, “With each step the earth heals us, and with each step we heal the earth.”
 He recommends kissing the earth with the sole of your foot.